sigasi/sigasi_insights/content/manual/views.md

 to the corresponding HDL code.
 If you want to *go into* a block, you have to **select** it, right click and click **Open Entity Declaration**, **Open Architecture** or **Open Module**.

+To find an object in the Block Diagram, you can navigate from your code to the Block Diagram.
+In your code, right-click a signal, port, process or instantiation and select **Show In > Block Diagram** - just like when opening the Block Diagram View the first time.
+If the Block Diagram already is open, the corresponding element is highlighted and the Block Diagram View is centered on it.

 You can export the block diagram view to an image with the save
 ![](/img/icons/save.gif) button.
 Both **SVG** and **PNG** are supported.
 Choose a the \*.svg filename for SVG export or a \*.png filename for PNG export.